Åsane: History

-The area that is now the borough of Åsane was historically called Aasene and it was a parish in the large municipality of Hamre from 1838 until 1 January 1904, when it was separated from Hamre to become a separate municipality.
-The new municipality of Åsane existed from then until 1 January 1972 when it was merged with the city of Bergen (along with the other neighboring municipalities of Arna, Fana, and Laksevåg).
-The Åsane area a primarily agricultural area until the 1960s-1970s when it was built up into a suburb of the city of Bergen.
+The area that is now the borough of Åsane was historically called Aasene and it was a parish in the large Hamre Municipality from 1838 until 1 January 1904, when it was separated from Hamre Municipality to become the new Åsane Municipality.
+The new Åsane Municipality existed from then until 1 January 1972 when it was merged into Bergen Municipality (along with the neighboring Arna Municipality, Fana Municipality, and Laksevåg Municipality).
+The Åsane area was primarily an agricultural area until the 1960s-1970s when it was built up into a suburb of the city of Bergen.
 Centrally located in Åsane are the Gullgruven and Åsane Storsenter shopping centres, including a large IKEA store.
 Bergen Trotting track and Eikås Motorsport Centre are located at Haukås.
 The Bergen Jail is located at Hylkje in Åsane.

 Geography

 Åsane lies on a peninsula surrounded by the Byfjorden, Salhusfjorden, and Sørfjorden.
 The 486 m tall mountain Veten is located in the central part of the peninsula.